marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 ### Requirements

 - A DeepL API key with access to Glossaries.
 Check your DeepL account/plan capabilities.
-- The same proxy described above; translations with a glossary still call `POST <proxy>/v2/translate` with an extra `glossary_id` in the JSON body.

 ### Configure in the Plugin

-1. Open Settings → vendor “DeepL”.
+1. Open Settings → vendor "DeepL".
-2. Set “Proxy URL” and verify it via “Test proxy”.
+2. Enter your DeepL API Key and verify it via "Test API Key".
-3. Expand “Advanced settings”.
+3. Expand "Advanced settings".
-4. Optional: set “Default glossary ID” (e.g., `gls-abc123`).
+4. Optional: set "Default glossary ID" (e.g., `gls-abc123`).
-5. Optional: fill in “Glossaries by language pair” with one mapping per line.
+5. Optional: fill in "Glossaries by language pair" with one mapping per line.

 You can use either DatoCMS locales (e.g., `en-US`, `pt-BR`) or DeepL codes (e.g., `EN`, `PT-BR`).
 The plugin normalizes both to DeepL codes internally.